 Caption with Caution

-Many of your photographs that have been passed on from generation to generation have some sort of description on the back.
-“Bobby, Easter ’46” or “Christmas, ’72” can be seen throughout most familial photo albums.
-For the best care and keeping of your family photos, if you want to add some history on the back, use pencil.
+Photographs that have been passed on from generation to generation may have some sort of description on the back.
+Things like “Bobby, Easter ’46” or “Christmas, ’72” can be seen throughout familial photo albums.
+For the best care and keeping, if you want to add some history on the back – use pencil.
 The ink in pens and markers can damage a photo over time or bleed through.
-By using pencil, you can capture the story behind the photo and still help keep it safe for a long time.
-Better yet, write up a short summary and create a collage to pass the family history onto your loved ones.
+By using pencil, you can capture the story behind the photo while still keeping it safe.
+(Better yet, write up a short summary and create a collage to pass the family history onto your loved ones.)

-It’s your turn!
-Create your own vintage piece and share it with us using #FramingJoy – we can’t wait to hear your story!
+Now it’s your turn!
+Transform your very own vintage piece – and share it with us on Facebook and Instagram using the hashtag #framingjoy.
+We can’t wait to see your story!